Traveling during a pandemic: what to take with you to protect against coronavirus

 No mask needed

 One thing you probably don't need to bring with you is a medical mask.
-Masks are ineffective for those without symptoms - and such a purchase depletes the supply of masks needed by medical professionals, the US surgeon general said.
+Masks are ineffective for those without symptoms - and such a purchase depletes the supply of masks needed by medical professionals, the US chief surgeon said.

-“Seriously folks - stop buying masks! - wrote on his Twitter Dr. Jerome Adams, talking about fears about the spread of the virus.
+“Seriously people - stop buying masks! - wrote on his Twitter Dr. Jerome Adams, talking about fears about the spread of the virus.
 "They are NOT effective in preventing widespread coronavirus infection, but if healthcare professionals cannot use them to care for sick patients, that puts them and us at risk!"

 stdClass Object ([term_id] => 1 [name] => Miscellaneous [taxonomy] => category [slug] => no_theme)Miscellaneous